 Step 3: Add or Remove Lines

-If you need more horizontal lines:
+If you need to add more horizontal lines in Word:

 - Click inside the last row.